South Carolina officer dismissed after shooting man in back

 The shooting was the latest in a series of deaths during police encounters in the United States that have led protesters to decry racism and police brutality.

-North Charleston Police Chief Eddie Driggers said at a news conference that he did not know whether officers had performed cardiopulmonary resuscitation on Scott, who had been stopped by police for a broken brake light on his vehicle.
+North Charleston Police Chief Eddie Driggers said at a news conference that he did not know whether officers performed CPR on the victim, 50-year-old Walter Scott, who ran away after being stopped by police for a broken brake light on his vehicle.

+The video shows a brief scuffle between Scott and police officer Michael Slager, 33, before Scott runs.
+Slager is then seen taking aim with a handgun before shooting eight times at Scott's back.

 With Scott slumped facedown on grass, Slager is seen placing him in handcuffs and then walking back to a spot near where he opened fire.
 The video then shows him appearing to pick something up, return to Scott, and drop it next to him.